shdkej/note-reminder/README.md

 - How to monitoring error?
 - note is not synchronize with local

+result only exist local -> s3. how to make on github

 #### Architecture (Serverless)
 - ~~Parsing - elasticsearch - dynamodb - lambda - telegram~~
 - github push - local note Parsing - s3